klicktock/godot-comment-stripper/README.md

 MIT License - see LICENSE file for details.

 ## Disclaimer

-**Version Control**: Be smart and always use version control to protect against accidents.

-This plugin modifies your source files during export.
-Godot does not allow redirection of scripts during export process.
-With this comes some potential danger.

-**You** are responsible for:

-- Backing up your project before using this plugin.
-- Testing the plugin in a safe environment first.
-- Ensuring your version control system is properly configured.
-- Any data loss or project corruption that may occur.

 The author is not liable for any damages or losses resulting from the use of this plugin.